ayushjaiswal3/food-website/README.md

 - Responsive UI: Built with React.js and Material UI for a user-friendly experience across devices.

 ## Tech Stack
+- Frontend: React.js, Material UI, Redux, React Router

-- Backend: Spring Boot
+- Backend: Spring Boot (RESTful APIs)

 - Database: MySQL

+- Authentication: JWT (Role-based access for Restaurant Owners and Customers)

+- Payments: Stripe API (for secure online transactions)

+- State Management: Redux

-- Containerization: Docker
+- Build & Deployment: Docker

 ## Architecture
 The system is designed with a focus on scalability and security, using a layered architecture: